LoadingByte/neural-gaussian-scale-space-fields/README.md

     python scripts/benchmark.py gauss picture [name]
     python scripts/benchmark.py gauss mesh [name]

+Benchmarking a picture/mesh field takes about 5min/15min.
+Generating picture/mesh ground truths takes about 30min/4h.
+Per picture/mesh, the smoothed versions take 5GB/6.5GB, summing to about 1TB for all results.

 ### Step 4: Metrics

 Use the [`metrics.py`](scripts/metrics.py) script to compare the output of our field with the ground truth: